windwill/macroesg/README.md

 More detailed instructions can be found at https://www.dynare.org/manual/Windows-Step_002dby_002dStep-Guide.html#Windows-Step_002dby_002dStep-Guide

 # Variables
+In input/inputmap.csv, the following variables are included as inputs for fund mapping.
 * R_: policy interest rate
 * pi_c_: inflation rate based on CPI
 * dy_: change in real GDP per capita